ULB-Darmstadt/shacl-form/README.md

 toRDF(graph?: Store): Store
 ```
 Writes the current form values into the given graph.
 If no graph is provided, a new [N3 Store](https://github.com/rdfjs/N3.js#storing) is created.

+When `data-preserve-unmapped-values` is set, the original values dataset is added
+to the destination graph first.
+Original values managed by rendered SHACL fields
+are replaced with their current form values, while unmapped triples are retained.
+The default remains projection-only serialization.

 ```typescript
 serialize(format?: string, graph?: Store): string